zihegao/structured-light-fork/CameraCalibration/ReadMe.md

      OS

 DESCRIPTION
-     BoardInfo.py - Is used in KinectCameraCalibration.py, KinectStereoCalibration.py, GenerateAurcoAndChaurco.py, and CalibratePositionOfKinectDepthToCamera.py, this code defines board
+     BoardInfo.py -- Is used in KinectCameraCalibration.py, KinectStereoCalibration.py, GenerateAurcoAndChaurco.py, and CalibratePositionOfKinectDepthToCamera.py, this code defines board
      layout, marker size, and dictionary settings for generating ArUco and ChArUco calibration patterns used in camera calibration scripts.

-     CalibratePositionOfKinectDepthToCamera.py
+     CalibratePositionOfKinectDepthToCamera.py -- This code commits marker detection and corner extraction for camera calibration.
+Processing a set of already calibrated images by using          ArUco markers in Kinect RGB images and chessboard corners in the camera images.
+The script will generate visualization of markers and prepare data, saving the results in a designated        area for following steps.

      GenerateAurcoAndChaurco.py